 - test engineer, and

 - university teacher

-Centre for Wireless Communications (CWC) offers fixed-term Research Assistant (RA) positions for a limited number of most talent students applying for the International Master's Degree Programme in Wireless Communications Engineering (WCE) in January 2021.
-The students should start their two-year Master's studies in Oulu in September 2021.
+Centre for Wireless Communications offers CWC WCE M.Sc.
+Encouragement Scholarships of 6,000 euros for a limited number of most talented students applying for the Wireless Communications Engineering (WCE) Master's programme in 2021.
+Read more below.